mdn/content/files/en-us/web/api/virtualkeyboard/geometrychange_event/index.md

 {{APIRef("VirtualKeyboard API")}}{{SeeCompatTable}}

 The **`geometrychange`** event of the {{domxref("VirtualKeyboard")}}
-interface fires when the on-screen virtual keyboard is toggled.
+interface fires when the on-screen virtual keyboard is toggled between shown and hidden states.

-The `geometrychange` event is useful to know when the virtual keyboard appears, and disappears, when using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API")}} to prevent the browser from automatically resizing the viewport when the virtual keyboard is displayed.
+The `geometrychange` event is useful to detect when the virtual keyboard appears and disappears, so you can adjust the layout as appropriate.
+This is necessary when using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API")}} to disable the browser's default automatic resizing of the viewport when the virtual keyboard is shown and hidden.

 ## Syntax